Trojan-Cat/vim-wiki/Reactjs.md

 prevState, then use .filter, to filter out the element by its id `setArrayExample(prevState => prevState.filter(element => element.id !== id))`

+### useEffect()

+Side effect hook
+Good to use like a lifecycle method, have it run when a component is mounted, unmounted, rerenderd, changed, etc

+You can pass it values so that it only runs when those specific values are changed
+If you pass it an empty array it'll run only the first time that component is run

 ### useContent()

 #Frequent NPM used